-As Deputy State Director and Director of Conservation Programs in Virginia, Bill oversees all of the Conservancy’s science and land protection activities at landscape projects across the state.
+As Acting State Director and Director of Conservation Programs in Virginia, Bill oversees all of the Conservancy’s science and land protection activities at landscape projects across the state.
 But it hasn’t always been that way.
 Twenty-two years ago he began working in southwest Virginia as the Conservancy’s first Clinch Valley project manager where he worked with farmers on stream bank restoration, land protection, and other conservation practices.
 Over more than a decade, Bill grew the program to include several staff tackling emerging issues including energy development, forestry, and incentives for better management on private lands.
 Today the Clinch River Program serves as a model for others Bill oversees across the Commonwealth.

 A Place Bill Loves

 “Pendleton Island in the Clinch River is really a series of three small, unassuming islands harboring more rare and endangered species than any other place in North America.
 Anyone who has ever taken the time to look under the water is amazed at the colors, shapes, sizes, and diversity.
 It’s staggering.
 It’s a calm and peaceful place where the wildlife lives as it has for thousands of years.”